Revisiting Privacy, Utility, and Efficiency Trade-offs when Fine-Tuning Large Language Models

 \textbf{Utility-Efficiency Tradeoffs.} Fine-tuning a pre-trained LLM on a task specific context has been used in several applications like medical chatbots, AI assistants, etc. However, full fine-tuning of large language models is expensive as it involves updating all the parameters.
 Recent work has focused on reducing the training cost while maintaining utility, with the introduction of parameter efficient fine-tuning (PEFT) techniques~\cite{han2024parameterefficientfinetuninglargemodels}.
 Well-known PEFT methods include adapter-based fine-tuning \cite{houlsby2019parameter, lei2023conditional, zhu2021counter, he2021towards}, soft prompt-based fine-tuning \cite{li2021prefix, li2023prefix, liu2021p, liu2024gpt, lester2021power}, and parameterized fine-tuning \cite{hu2022lora,liu2024dora}.
 Among different PEFT methods, the Low-Rank Adaptation method, called LoRA \cite{hu2022lora} has emerged as one of the most widely used methods.
 LoRA updates fewer parameters in the model via low-rank approximation, providing computational efficiency with a relatively low cost to utility.

-In recent work on private fine-tuning \cite{liu2023differentially, yu2021differentially,ma2024efficient}, the authors combine LoRA with DP to reduce the additional computational overhead induced by differential privacy.
-In such a context, we ask whether DP is the only method towards ensuring privacy.
-LoRA's training procedure of updating fewer parameters can be thought of as analogous to the noisy gradient update in DP.
+In recent work on private fine-tuning \cite{liu2023differentially, yu2021differentially,ma2024efficient}, the authors combine LoRA with DP-SGD to reduce the additional computational overhead induced by differential privacy.
+In such a context, we ask whether DP-SGD is the only method towards ensuring privacy.
+LoRA's training procedure of updating fewer parameters can be thought of as analogous to the noisy gradient update in DP-SGD.
 This leads us to the question of whether \textit{LoRA has any privacy benefits} besides having control over utility-efficiency tradeoffs.

 \textbf{Privacy-Utility-Efficiency Tradeoffs.} To the best of our knowledge, our work is the first to \textit{investigate the privacy benefits of LoRA and systematically examine the privacy, utility, and efficiency tradeoffs among different fine-tuning methods}.
 Besides, instead of relying on the existing measures of privacy and utility, we distinguish between sensitive and non-sensitive data to \textit{propose a nuanced quantification of privacy and utility}.